1. Context

 - of a tenant in the context of a building lease.

-[1] Circular of the Directorate of Taxes L.I.R. no. 14/2 of 22 September 2021 replacing circular L.I.R. no. 14/2 of 23 May 2003 with effect from the tax year 2021
+[1] Circular of the Directorate of Taxes L.I.R. no. 14/2 of 5 June 2023 replacing Circular L.I.R. no. 14/2 of 22 September 2021 with effect from the tax year 2023.

 2. Definitions and terminology

-- Purchase price
+Purchase price

 The purchase price of the photovoltaic system is considered separately, even if the photovoltaic system is integrated into the roof of the building.
-The following are eligible: all necessary elements for the photovoltaic system, including the supplier's invoice(s) for the installation, the grid operator's invoice for the installation of the meter etc.
+The following are eligible:all necessary elements for the photovoltaic system, including the supplier's invoice(s) for the installation, the grid operator's invoice for the installation of the meter etc.

-- State subsidies
+State subsidies

 Option 1: 20 % of the effective costs excluding VAT, limited to 500 € / kWp